phillord/hermit-reasoner/README.txt

 GNU Lesser General Public License for more details.

-Copies of the GNU General Public License and the GNU Lesser General Public License have been included with this distribution in the file `gpl.txt` and lgpl-3.0.txt, respectively.
+Copies of the GNU General Public License and the GNU Lesser General Public License have been included with this distribution in the file `gpl-0.0.txt` and lgpl-3.0.txt, respectively.
 An online version is available at
 <http://www.gnu.org/licenses/>.